 #3.
 Project Nursery 5" Video Baby Monitor System.
 If we picked a winner based on features alone, this baby monitor would take the cake!
 The folks at Project Nursery really pulled out all the stops with this feature-packed video monitor.
 Here are some of the stand-out features: remote camera pan and tilt, two-way audio intercom, infrared night vision, secure (encrypted 2.4GHz) wireless connection, motion alerts, lullaby music, convenient unintrusive sleep modes, low or high temperature warning, pairing for up to 4 cameras, accurate low battery warning system, and excellent battery life.
 But even with all of that, there's something really awesome and unique about this baby monitor: in addition to the huge 5" screen (there's also a 4.3" version for a bit lower price), it also comes with a 1.5" mini video monitor that you can take with you!
 Put it on your waist, on the kitchen counter, on your wrist (using the included strap!), or on a table or desk while you do work.
 You name it, we found this mini video monitor aspect super versatile, with high quality resolution and color video, and probably worth the added cost.
 Speaking of cost, having all these awesome features and the nifty extra monitor comes at a hefty cost, as this is the most expensive video monitor system on our list, coming in at just under $300.
 Is it worth it?
 Well, in our testing the mini monitor had a battery life of about 7 hours when fully charged, which we were really impressed with.
 The larger "parent" monitor is usually plugged in (like on a bedside table), but on battery mode we got it to run overnight without charging for about 14 hours.
 That's really game-changing battery life for such a large-screen video baby monitor!
 So some high quality lithium-ion batteries went into making these monitors, and it shows.
 The color screen and audio quality were also very high on both units.
 Out of the box, setup was pretty simple, and all parts appear to be high quality and well made.
 So with all those positives, why isn't this #1 on our list!?
 Well, it costs almost twice as much as some or our other high-ranking video monitors; it has the features to back up that added cost, but it seems a little excessive for us.
 Second, it has the remote camera pan/tilt, but we found that when the camera is tilted down too much the infrared night vision feature doesn't work so well (there's a glare/reflection).
 We needed to reposition it in our nursery so that it wasn't pointing down at such an extreme angle; this suspect this won't be an issue in most cases.
 Finally, we tried to get both the large "parent" monitor to work at the same time as the mini monitor, but couldn't get them to both show video simultaneously.
 We understand that may not be a common use case, but might be nice for parents to be in different locations with both being able to monitor the baby's activity.
 Again, not a huge issue.
 Overall, this is an excellent monitor system with only some minor drawbacks.
 Worth the cost?
 We'll leave that up to you: if you want these awesome features, it's probably worth every penny!
 (FTC Disclosure)

-#4.
+#5.
 Summer Infant Baby Touch 3.5" Video Baby Monitor.
-Summer Infant has been making good quality, reliable baby monitors for many years, and are a trusted brand for many different baby products.
-This model is no exception.
+Another Summer Infant option, definitely not quite as great as the one above, but definitely a trusted and reliable model.
 In our testing, one of the first things we noticed about this monitor was the sleek mobile-phone-size touch-screen reminiscent of the older iPhones.
 What's nice about this form factor is that it slips easily into your pocket like a mobile phone.
 Many of the others need to be clipped to your belt or waist, as they are quite a bit too thick or large for the pocket.
 The actual video display is modestly sized, coming in at 3.5" diagonal viewing area.
 This is the same size as the Infant Optics model.
 And it has some great features.
-It has remote pan (side-to-size adjust), tilt (up/down adjust), and zooming capability.
+It has remote pan (side-to-side adjust), tilt (up/down adjust), and zooming capability.
 Two-way communication so you can hear baby, and talk back to baby (maybe sing a lullaby, or whisper something to help soothe your baby).
 The system is also expandable to up to 4 cameras.
 Each additional camera is about $99, and you can place them in various locations around the home and toggle between them with the video unit.
 In our tests, the battery lasted about 4-5 hours when off the charger (and being used), and charged back to full capacity in only a couple hours.
 We didn't think the picture quality was as good as most other options on this list, nor was the sound.
 We also hooked it up to multiple cameras and used the "scan" feature which rotated through the various cameras once every 8 seconds.
 In our opinion, it took a bit too long to switch to a particular camera.
 It was also pretty loud when we remotely adjusted the pan/tilt of the camera.
 Also, it's worth noting that the pan feature doesn't seem to work when it's zoomed in.
 So overall, you're getting a good form factor, a reliable camera, but not the best image quality.
 For about $150, we think you are getting a ton of bang of the buck!

 #9.
 Nest Cam Indoor Security and Baby Monitor Camera.
 This is a powerful solution for the relatively computer savvy parents who want flexibility, accessibility, and convenience.
 This is not just a baby monitor, this is a wireless video camera that can be placed anywhere and will communicate with computers and smart phones.
 Install the Dropcam App and view your baby through your cell phone no matter where you are.
 Want to check in on the babysitter while you're out on date night to make sure your baby is napping on time?
 Want to move the camera to monitor the dog or your home while you're away?
 Easy, and with the 130-degree wide angle lens, you can place it in even small rooms and maintain a good field of view.
 If you're away from home, you can also set it up to alert you to any movement: it will send an alert to your phone (or an email) along with a photo of what's going on.
 Like many baby-oriented video monitors, it also supports two-way communication with a built-in microphone and speaker, has 8x digital zoom, and has great night vision.
 It also has 1080p quality video, day and night.
 But it's also a bit expensive for a camera-only system, coming in at about $180.
 This is a powerful and flexible system that has a very high quality color and night vision camera, a wide field of view, access to cloud computing, and tons of convenient bells and whistles.
 This is not your mom's baby monitor.
 However, there are some requirements here: you need wireless internet in your home, and it needs to be rather high speed to support streaming high quality video and audio feeds.
 You also will need to load software onto your phones or computer devices in order to access the device.
 If you ask us, this is one of the best and most flexible solutions for baby monitoring.
 It's at the bottom of our list because because it's not technically a baby monitor.
 It's an all-purpose camera that you can place anywhere and use as a baby monitor when needed.